-TWO former MDC-T MPs maintain that they have the right to use Prime Minister Morgan Tsvangirai’s image in their campaigns ahead of the July 31 elections, arguing it is not protected under the Copyright Act.
+TWO former MDC-T MPs maintain that they have the right to use Prime Minister Morgan Tsvangirai’s images in their campaigns ahead of the July 31 elections arguing the photographs are not protected under the Copyright Act.

 Felix Mafa, Samuel Sandla Khumalo, Kidwell Mujuru and Prince Dube yesterday filed their notice of opposition to an interdict by the Bulawayo High Court on Monday barring them from using the MDC-T logo and Tsvangirai’s picture.

-The four were expelled from the MDC-T after they filed nomination papers to stand as independent candidates in Bulawayo during the July 31 elections.
+The four were expelled from the MDC-T after they filed nomination papers to stand as independent candidates in Bulawayo.

 Bulawayo High Court judge Justice Maphios Cheda declared unlawful the use of the party’s logo, colours and picture of Tsvangirai by the candidates.